bradjc/bradjc-www/class/wiot-s24/index.md

   else.
 - The pre-labs and lab reports must be done by your group with all your own work.
-- For the assignments, each team must write and submit their own code, reports, and analyses.
+- For the postlabs, each team must write and submit their own code, reports, and analyses.
 Consulting with the internet or other written resources is acceptable and encouraged.
 - Exams must be done individually.
 Studying in groups is encouraged.